Why Mediate (Rather Than Litigate)?

 Can Mediation Works get me a legal divorce?

 Yes.
-Through mediation, you and your spouse will work with a neutral mediator to resolve all the issues necessary for you to move forward with your lives with dignity.
+Through mediation, you and your spouse will work with a neutral mediator to resolve all the issues necessary for you to move forward with a legal divorce.
 Specifically, we will help you to make decisions regarding parenting arrangements (custody), child and spousal support (maintenance or alimony), division of property, assets, debts and any other issues you bring to the table.
 At the conclusion of the mediation, all decisions will be drafted into a legally binding “Separation Agreement” and this Agreement may be filed in court and used as the basis for obtaining a divorce.
 All of this can happen without either spouse ever having to step foot in court.

 My partner and I can’t agree on anything – can we still mediate?

 Definitely.
 One of the benefits of mediation is that your discussions will be facilitated by a trained mediator, ensuring that information is gathered and shared, that interests are stated, and that goals are achieved.
 You do not need to have already reached any agreements.
 Rather, all that’s necessary is that you have a willingness to discuss the issues and think about fair ways to resolve your conflicts.

 My spouse and I have everything figured out – we just want to get a quick divorce.
 Can Mediation Works do this?

 Absolutely.
 The more you have figured out the less time you need to spend in mediation.
 Sometimes it’s as simple as fine-tuning your agreements and putting them into writing.
 We can do this for you quickly and affordably.